89211208/Frameworks/Tutorials/02_FullStack.md

   })
 }
 ```
-- we are customizing our response so it matches with the one we defined in the server side
+- we are customizing the response so it matches with the one we defined in the server side

 10. In componentDidMouth method update make get call to our api to check if we are logged.
  ```javascript